-To apply for admission, transfer students must submit the following documents to the Office of Admission.
+Application Procedures: To apply for admission to the University transfer students must submit the following documents to the Office of Admission.
 All application materials become the property of the University upon receipt.

-- Application for Admission.
+- 1. Application for Admission.
 Upon receipt of the completed and signed application form, personal statement, and the non-refundable \$50 application fee, the Office of Admission will notify the applicant of any missing documents necessary to complete the application process. - 2.
 Official transcripts.
 Applicants must have official transcripts sent to the Office of Admission from each college or university previously attended.
 Applicants with fewer than 28 semester hours of acceptable transfer credit must also submit official high school transcripts.
-All previous college work must be evaluated for transfer. - SAT I or ACT scores.
-SAT I or ACT scores may be requested as supporting evidence.
-All applicants with fewer than 28 semester hours of transfer credit must submit official scores from one of these tests. - 4.
+All previous college work must be evaluated for transfer. - 3.
 One letter of recommendation addressing the applicant's record from a school official where the applicant is currently enrolled or has most recently attended.
-Upon admission to the University, recommendation forms are destroyed and are not a part of the student's permanent record.
+Upon admission to the University, recommendation forms are destroyed and are not a part of the student's permanent record. - 4.
+SAT I or ACT scores.
+Only students who have completed less than 28 transferable semester hours of college-level coursework must submit official scores from one of these tests.
+In other cases, SAT I or ACT scores may be requested as supporting evidence.